Baili Xi

 Baili Xi (百里奚 (Bǎilǐ Xī); fl.
-7th century BC) was an influential prime minister of the state of Qin during the Spring and Autumn period of China.
+7th century BC), courtesy name Ziming (子明), was an influential prime minister of the state of Qin during the Spring and Autumn period of China.

 Background

 Baili Xi was born during the Spring and Autumn period, a time of great internal chaos in China.
 Though talented, he came from a very poor family and was unable to realize his potential by the time he was in his 30s.
 After much encouragement from his wife, he left home to seek greener pastures and hopefully advance his career ambitions.

 He went to the prosperous state of Qi to seek his fortune.
 However, the government was riddled with corruption and he had no money to bribe the officials.
 Before long, he had used up all his money and was forced to beg in the street.
 While in Qi, he befriended Jian Shu (蹇叔), another fellow scholar.
 Jian Shu talked to him and found him extremely talented.

 Some years later, Baili Xi went to work in the minor state of Yu (虞国).
 He ended up in the state of Jin.
 Not wanting the serve the Jin regime, he went south to the state of Chu, another large state.
 The King of Chu did not know about his talents and sent him to care for the animals instead.